top of page

 When you first step into the world of boxing—whether as a fan, a beginner, or a future competitor—one of the first things you’ll hear about is boxing weight classes.
 They’re one of the most fundamental parts of the sport, yet one of the most misunderstood.
 If you’ve ever asked yourself What boxing class would I be? or What boxing weight am I?, this guide will walk you through everything you need to know.

-Why not use our free boxing weight calculator from the DBT Apparel website to see where your at right now, on the page, just scroll down until you see the easy to use boxing weight calculator.
+Why not use our free boxing weight calculator from the DBT Apparel website to see where you are right now?
+Just scroll down until you see the easy-to-use boxing weight calculator.

 boxing weight calculator